Youth (2002 film): Production

 The film is a remake of the 2000 Telugu film Chiru Navvutho starring Venu and Shaheen Khan.
 The film was also made in Kannada as Premakke Sai in 2001 with Ravichandran and Shaheen.
 Despite appearing in only four feature films, three of Shaheen's films have featured her reprising the role of Sandhya.
 "Velu" and "Prince" were considered as titles before naming it as "Youth".
 Some scenes were shot at Hyderabad where a song too was shot on a lavish set erected, and it had Vijay dancing with about a hundred dancers.
 Some stunt scenes were later shot at Chennai, at the Vauhini Studios, at the AVM Studios, a lavish set costing a cool ₹12 lakh, was erected resembling a waterfall, with trees and grass around.
 A song was shot on the lead pair here.
 The song "Sagiyea Sagiyea", was shot in Niagara Falls, Toronto and Ottawa in Canada.
 Director Mysskin worked as an assistant director for this film.

-Release

-The film released on 19 July 2002 and became a commercial success.
-Critics from The Hindu gave the film a positive review, In regard to performances, the critic mentioned that "Vijay is so used to this romantic sojourn that the essay comes without effort", while it was cited that Shaheen Khan's "magical screen presence is definitely missing".

 Soundtrack

 The film's soundtrack is composed by Mani Sharma and consists of six songs.
-Sharma Reused three of the film's song from his previous Telugu films such as Annayya, Chiru Navvutho and Kushi, while the other three are new.
+Sharma reused the tunes for three of the film's songs from his previous Telugu discography: Annayya (2000), Chiru Navvutho (2000), and Kushi (2001), while the rest of the songs are based on new tunes.

 The song, "Aal Thotta Bhoopathi Nanada", featured Simran in an item number.
 The title of the song translates to "I am the king of Aal Garden", referring to the now non-existent Hall's Garden region of Chennai with a spelling mistake.
+Sharma later reused the tune of the song for "Calcutta Pan Vesina", in Raghavendra (2003).but later, the digital soundtrack album was released by Sony Music South, who holds the current distribution and streaming rights.

+Release and reception

+The film released on 19 July 2002 and became a commercial success.
+Critics from The Hindu gave the film a positive review, In regard to performances, the critic mentioned that "Vijay is so used to this romantic sojourn that the essay comes without effort", while it was cited that Shaheen Khan's "magical screen presence is definitely missing".
+Bizhat wrote "Vincent Selva’s inept direction and lacklustre performance from the lead cast make Youth a flick that one would recommend only to sworn enemies".
+Cinesouth wrote "Vijay's fans expect a lot from his films.
+With a second rated screenplay, Vivek's comedy and a folksy tune, the film was made.
+They seem to have made the film relying solely on the expectations that his fans have.
+If the same trend is to continue, soon, Tamil cine industry is going to lose its 'Youth'fulness, wither away and bury itself".